Skip to content

 target_db_flavor: Target database flavor for schema sanitization

-resource_mapper: ResourceMapper instance for pattern creation
+resource_mapper: ResourceMapper instance for connector creation

 """